GHB Abuse and Addiction Treatment Options

 - Respiratory issues

 GHB is highly addictive and can be dangerous to stop using cold turkey.
 If a person is physically dependent on GHB and stops taking it, they might experience withdrawal symptoms while the body tries to readjust to functioning without it.
-Withdrawal from this substance can be extreme and incapacitating.
-Withdrawing from GHB can even be life-threatening.

 Withdrawal symptoms start around 12 hours after a person takes the last dose of GHB, and they can last for up to two weeks.
 Some of them can include anxiety, seizures, insomnia, paranoia, hallucinations, and high blood pressure.
 Withdrawal symptoms fall into classifications of mild, moderate, or severe.